Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\item \textbf{Iteration and Halting:} \begin{itemize} \item The machine repeats the decrement and scan phases for all variables and clauses. \item If every clause is evaluated \texttt{True} (all scans end in \texttt{Skip.Forwarded}), the machine halts in \texttt{Accept}.
-The state \texttt{Skip.Forwarded} indicates that all clauses have already evaluated \texttt{True} under the current assignment prefix, so no further verification is required. \item Otherwise, it fetches the next assignment from the counter and repeats the process. \end{itemize} \end{enumerate} The decrement operation does not enumerate assignments.
+\item \textbf{Iteration and Halting:} \begin{itemize} \item The machine \textbf{repeats} the fetch/assignment and scan phases for all variables and clauses. \item If every clause \textbf{evaluates to} \texttt{True} (i.e., all scans end in \texttt{Skip.Forwarded}), the machine halts in \texttt{Accept}.
+The state \texttt{Skip.Forwarded} indicates that all clauses \textbf{already evaluate to} \texttt{True} under the current assignment prefix; thus, no further verification is required once it reaches the end of the clause region `\#'. \item Otherwise, it \textbf{fetches} the next assignment from the certificate region and \textbf{repeats} the process. \end{itemize} \end{enumerate} The decrement operation is the mechanism for preventing multiple fetching for a single variable.
 It renormalizes variable indices so that the next single certificate symbol corresponds to the variable whose index becomes zero.
-If an index reaches $0$, the corresponding variable is considered ``placed''.
+If an index reaches $0$, the corresponding variable is considered ``assigned''.
 (This occurs precisely for the variable whose index was $1$ before the decrement, i.e., the variable aligned with the next certificate symbol.)
 After assignment, the certificate is shortened and the remaining indices are shifted, allowing the process to repeat until all variables are assigned.